JZ6/Office-Hours-Booking-System/doc/phase1/Arch.md

 <img src='https://i.imgur.com/N1AJuuV.png' width='500px'>

 ## API Service
-Exposes various endpoints to perform back-end operations.
-Supports operations for instructors and students to interface with the booking system.
-The API service will be built using asynchronous python.
-We have tentatively chosen aiohttp for the service framework, with Motor for connecting to MongoDB.
-Another option to consider for the service framework is Sanic (with UVLoop as a drop-in replacement for asyncio).
+* Exposes various endpoints to perform back-end operations
+* Supports operations for instructors and students to interface with the booking system
+* Provides a simple authentication endpoint that accepts user credentials and returns a session token
+* All privileged data will require a session token
+The API service will be built using Flask.
+Flask is well-documented and lightweight, which will keep the overhead low.
+We will also consider requiring an API key with each request to identify the client application.
+This will be separate from the authentication implementation.

 ## Web Client Application & Service

 Users will interact with the booking system using a web client built with React.js and served by a Node.js/Express.js server-side application.
 The application will provide separate interfaces for instructors and students.
 A point of consideration that requires further discussion is whether to make API calls directly from the client, or have them go through the Node server first.
-The former is easier and requires less code, while the latter is more secure.
-In order to minimize writing extra API specs, the Node server could simply forward API requests (along with identity/auth information) directly to the API service rather than defining its own API layer.
+If we choose to include client API keys in our implementation, the keys will need to be hidden from the browser.

 ## Database Service